The Great Empires of Asia

 £12.99

-A unique survey of seven great Asian empires: powerful forces on the world stage during a thousand years of history, they continue to resonate in regional and global politics today
+A unique survey of seven great Asian empires, powerful forces on the world stage during a thousand years of history and that continue to resonate in regional and global politics today.

 Asian empires led the world economically, scientifically and culturally for hundreds of years, and posed a constant challenge to the countries of Europe.
 How and why did those empires gain such power, and lose it?
 What legacies did they leave?